 - 67 % positive mentions

-The game exhibits mixed reviews regarding replayability; while some users find it fun with significant replay value, others note its limited replayability due to the absence of a campaign.
-Overall, enjoyment can be derived despite graphical and UI shortcomings.
+The game exhibits mixed reviews regarding replayability; while some players find it fun with significant replay value, others note its limitations due to the absence of a campaign and issues with graphics and UI.
+Overall, it seems to offer enjoyable experiences for those willing to overlook its shortcomings.

 “Fun game with lots of replay value.”